gerland-group/ORE-seq_analysis/README.md

 # ORE-seq Analysis Script and Functions

+## For our Chapter in Methods in Molecular Biology: Chromatin Accessibility

+Link to follow...

 ## Requirements

 Tested with R versions v3.4.3 and v3.6.3.
 Needs packages detailed in `restriction_enzyme/RE_Rprofile.R`